codenvibes/CS/13 CTFS & LABS/THM/THM - OVERPASS.md

 Nmap done: 1 IP address (1 host up) scanned in 89.15 seconds
 ```

-So we see that port 22 and 80 are open, port 80 means that they have a website hosted.
+So we see that port 22 and 80 are open, port 80 means that they have a website hosted but first let's see what other

 ```shell
 ┌──(kali㉿kali)-[~/ET/THM/Overpass]